-If you have a concern about abuse or neglect of an adult, please check the Sussex Safeguarding Thresholds Guidance and report to the Local Authority via the online form.
+If you have a concern about abuse or neglect of an Adult, please check the safeguarding thresholds guidance and report to the Local Authority via the online form.

-For concerns about quality, in the first instance this should be reported directly to the provider of the service e.g., care home, hospital etc. If the quality concern does not improve, is of a significant level, indicates abuse or neglect, or has a potential future impact to the adult or others, this also needs to be reported to the agency responsible for commissioning or regulating the service.

-Further details on reporting quality concerns can be found in our quality and safeguarding learning resources.
+For concerns about quality, in the first instance this should be reported directly to the provider of the service e.g., care home, hospital etc. If the quality concern does not improve, is of a significant level, indicates abuse or neglect, or has a potential future impact to the Adult or others, this also needs to be reported to the agency responsible for commissioning or regulating the service.
+Further details on reporting quality concerns can be found in our difference between quality and safeguarding learning briefing.